Cedrake1027/Customize-Omada-Captive-Portal-Free/README.md

 Supports mobile and large screen sizes.

 **How to use**

-Download the entire file file
+Download the entire file as zip

 Go to your Settings > Authentication > Portal Customization In the type: section, check the Import Customized Page checkbox.